 One of the most important exercises a company can do is clearly define who its customer is.
 And to do that exercise successfully, you should only have one answer.

-When I’ve been part of this exercise at different carriers in the past, we’ve discussed whether the end insured, agent or broker, shareholder or employee was the customer.
+When I’ve been part of this exercise at different carriers in the past, we’ve discussed whether the end insured, agent or broker, shareholder or employee was the insurance customer.
 Having done this a few times, I’ve seen different companies land on each of those as their answer.

-I’ve also seen debate about whether there might be more than one answer, or perhaps that the answer is situational, and depends on the context.
+I’ve also seen debate about whether there might be more than one answer, or perhaps the answer is situational, and depends on the context.
 Whenever that notion came up, however, the people leading the exercise were quick to insist that you can only have one customer because, as the saying goes, trying to please everyone means you will ultimately please no one.

 This never really sat well with me, though.

 As I did the research for my book series, getting under the covers of many different insurers, I saw this singular definition of ‘customer’ causing problems, and separation from the constraint opening up possibilities.

 Despite being a shareholder of some carriers over the years and former employee and leader of other employees, I will respectfully set aside shareholders and employees here.
 While they are important constituents we must care about, they do not buy our products or services or enter into commercial arrangements with us.
 These would seem to be prerequisites of earning the title “customers”.

 Assuming we aren’t a purely direct writer, that leaves us with agents (or brokers, depending on our structure, but I’ll just use agents going forward) and insureds.
 The convention is to pick one, but I want to show you why you must pick both.
 Let’s see what happens when you single in on one or the other.